"Tough years began after my boss's helicopter crash"

 Why did your career as a guitarist not work out?

-It soon became clear that my sporting talent wasn't enough for a career as a professional footballer and I founded the dialect rock band Sigma together with some schoolmates.
+It soon became clear that my sporting talent was not enough for a career as a professional footballer and I founded the dialect rock band Sigma with some schoolmates.
 We were popular, but it was the same with music as with football: I showed great commitment but wasn't talented enough.

 How do you explain why people sing in the shower?